How much money can I borrow for a home loan?

 If the property needs work make sure you take this into consideration when making an offer.
+Check out our article on what to look out for at an open house from a tradies perspective for some tips!

 Make an offer based on the best outcome for you – offer the price you want to pay and ask for the conditions you are comfortable with.
 The only way from here (with regards to price) is up once negotiations begin so make sure you don’t start the process out of your own depth.

 While it’s important to start with an offer based on the best outcome for you – it’s also important you don’t miss out on a property you love altogether because you’ve over-complicated conditions or offered less than the property is worth.
 Make sure you let the agent know whether you are flexible with conditions so the offer is not rejected based on things you’re happy to change such as settlement dates.
+If you're going to an auction, make sure you are prepared and know how to bid at an auction..

 Buying and selling property is a business.
 It’s easy to get caught up with the emotion of purchasing a property – it’s a place to call home for you and your family and it’s one of the biggest purchases you will ever make.
 However, it’s also important not to take rejection personally – be prepared to walk away from a property if the price isn’t right.
 There will always be another property.